fraserxu/react-chartist/README.md

 ### Changelog

-If you want to support react version under v0.13, use react-chartist@v0.9.0
+If you want to support react version under v0.13, use `npm install react-chartist@0.9.0`

 ### License